 In the SUSTAIN clinical trial, infusion-related reactions (defined as occurring within 24 hours of infusion) were observed in 2 (3%) patients treated

-Educational information for physician offices and hospital outpatient clinics, including a list of relevant codes, basic coverage information, and sample appeals and letters of medical necessity, for support during the miscellaneous J-code period.
+Educational information for physician offices and hospital outpatient clinics, including a list of relevant codes and sample letters of appeal and medical necessity.

 Sample annotated CMS claim form for physician offices (CMS-1500) with suggestions for each box for miscellaneous billing and coding.